Free Curves on Varieties: Introduction

 In positive characteristic, at this point we have not been able to prove that the existence of a higher genus free curve implies the existence of a very free rational curve (which would mean that $X$ is separably rationally connected).
 We work however in this direction, establishing this result in dimensions two (with a short discussion about dimension three) and furthermore by studying algebraic implications of the existence of a free higher genus curve, such as the vanishing of pluricanonical forms and triviality of the Albanese variety.
 In the final section we give an example of a threefold in characteristic $p$ whose MRC quotient is rationally connected and which has infinite fundamental group.

+\n The study of rational curves on varieties is an important and active area of research, and shedding light on the existence of rational curves coming from the deformation theory of higher genus curves is a theme explored in a variety of sources, for example the minimal model program or \cite{bdppnew}.
+Aside from the unresolved difficulties arising in positive characteristic, the author expects uniruledness and rational connected results of the type presented in this article to be of use in moduli theory.

-\acknowledgements{ The contents of this paper are from the author's thesis under the supervision of Victor Flynn, which the author would like to thank for his continuous encouragement and help over the years.
-I am also hugely indebted to Damiano Testa for the countless hours he patiently spent answering questions and educating me and to Johan de Jong not only for the hospitality at Columbia University during my final year but also for helping significantly improve the contents of this paper and sharing his ideas.
-I would also like to thank Jason Starr for helpful discussions and suggestions and to Yongqi Liang for comments and pointing out some errors in an early draft.
-This research was completed under the support of EPSRC grant number EP/F$060661/1$. }
+\acknowledgements{ The contents of this paper are from the author's thesis under the supervision of Victor Flynn, whom I would like to thank for his continuous encouragement.
+I am indebted to Damiano Testa for the many hours spent helping with the material of this paper and to Johan de Jong not only for the hospitality at Columbia University but also for helping improve the contents of this paper.
+I would also like to thank Jason Starr and Yongqi Liang for comments, J\'anos Koll\'ar for pointing out a similar construction to that in the last section and Mike Roth for showing me how abelian surfaces are $C$-connected.
+The anonymous referee's numerous suggestions and corrections also significantly improved this paper.
+This research was completed under the support of EPSRC grant number EP/F$060661/1$ at the University of Oxford. }